 How do I know that the practitioner is reputable?

 It is advisable that you request a therapist’s professional association details to verify their legitimacy.
+This should include their council registration number and practice number if the therapy is recognised by medical schemes.
 Most council’s and professional associations have a practitioner list on their website where you can find a registered therapist in your area.
-If any complementary health practitioner is not registered with the relevant association or council then they should not be practicing any therapy in South Africa.
-It is against the law and most importantly the patient is not protected against any malpractice.